 “I have no doubt teaching was the right career change to make”

-Matthew Jamieson - Senior deputy head at Sherborne School
+Matthew Jamieson - director of operations at Sherborne School

 Teaching was not a professional path that emerged for me until I finally considered changing careers after seven years in the Army.
 By that age I was married with a young daughter and I was conscious of how my job limited my ability to spend time with my family for extended periods and would continue to do so.
 Being an infantry officer (I was a captain in the Scots Guards), was something I dearly loved but I was worried that the commitment it required would compromise my ability to be an engaged family man.